statu-alert

 complaint handling refunds and compensation

-The number of complaints received during 1st April – 31st March compared to our previous year was down 40%.
+The number of complaints received during 1st April – 31st March compared to our previous year was up 16.4%.

 The number of complaint cases closed during the period saw the following change:

-We saw an increase of 2.43 days on the average to close claims within the period compared to the previous year.
+We saw a decrease of 0.46 days on the average to close claims within the period compared to the previous year.

 Complaint Category Number of complaints